chris7444/ansible-docker-ucp/README.md

 3. Ideally, Worker nodes size will vary based on your workloads so it is impossible to define a universal standard size.
 4. Other considerations like target density (average number of containers per node), whether one standard node type or several are preferred, and other operational considerations might also influence sizing.

 If possible, node size should be determined by experimentation and testing actual workloads, and they should be refined iteratively.
 A good starting point is to select a standard or default machine type in your environment and use this size only.
 If your standard machine type provides more resources than the UCP Controllers need, it makes sense to have a smaller node size for these.
-Whatever the starting choice, it’s important to monitoring resource usage and cost to improve the model.
+Whatever the starting choice, it is important to monitor resource usage and cost to improve the model.

 For Express Containers with Docker: Ops Edition, the following section describes sizing configurations.
 The vCPU allocations are described in Table 1 while the memory allocation is described in Table 2.